RocketChat/Rocket.Chat/.changeset/curvy-coats-reply.md

 '@rocket.chat/meteor': minor
 ---

-Introduces a new service 'Moderation' to handle adding or cleaning up the reputation/trust roles Introduces a new boolean setting which enables two new trust roles (novice, explorer) these trust roles have different level of access, to the workspace, that is to be used for reputation system.
-Thank you!
+New setting added to enable new trust based roles (novice, explorer) with different levels of access (to be used by the reputation apps)